 Chevrolet Avalanche owners have reported 6 problems related to door (under the structure category).
+The most recently reported issues are listed below.

 Chrome door handles fell off.
 I read that this has become a common occurrence with the chrome handles.